selkies-project/selkies-gstreamer/docs/start.md

 **(MANDATORY) Follow the instructions from [WebRTC and Firewall Issues](firewall.md) in order to make the container or self-hosted standalone instance using an external TURN server.**

-A TURN server is required if trying to use this project inside a Docker® or Kubernetes container without `--network=host`, or in other cases where the HTML5 web interface loads but the connection fails.
+A TURN server is required if trying to use this project inside a Docker® or Kubernetes container without `--network=host` or `hostNetwork: true`, or in other cases where the HTML5 web interface loads but the connection fails.
 This is required for all WebRTC applications, especially since Selkies-GStreamer is self-hosted, unlike other proprietary services which provide a TURN server for you.

 ## Advanced Install